microsoft/powerbi-powershell/src/Modules/Profile/Commands.Profile/help/Disconnect-PowerBIServiceAccount.md

 # Disconnect-PowerBIServiceAccount

 ## SYNOPSIS
-Logout of the Power BI service.
+Log out of the Power BI service.

 ## SYNTAX